 The personal statement is written for admission to graduate and professional programs at academic institutions like UBC.
 But what does personal mean in an academic context?
 How do writers construct an appropriate professional identity?
 Research shows that personal statements must reflect the values of the profession, and that the personal self you construct in the statement must be a relevant self.
-That is, relevant to the chosen profession.
+That is, relevant to the chosen profession or discipline.

 Professional Communication: From Classroom to Workplace